 You need three things to create a successful startup: to start with good people, to make something customers actually want, and to spend as little money as possible.
 Most startups that fail do it because they fail at one of these.
 A startup that does all three will probably succeed.
 And that's kind of exciting, when you think about it, because all three are doable.
-If you’re like thousands of other designers, programmers and other creative professionals out there, at one point in time you’ve considered starting your own business.
+If there is one message I'd like to get across about startups, that's it.
+The Idea In particular, you don't need a brilliant idea to start a startup around.
+Google's plan, for example, was simply to create a search site that didn't suck.
+There are plenty of other areas that are just as backward as search was before Google.
+For example, dating sites currently suck far worse than search did before Google.

 Unlike most, you’ve gone against common sense and decided to open shop for yourself.
 And not just freelance full-time, mind you, but file for the company name, get some stationery, and wade through the legal mumbo-jumbo.
 Maybe even get a real office with a water cooler.
 This article offers real-world advice from the trenches of a small start-up, and is applicable to designers, web developers, copywriters, usability experts and all manner of service providers.
+Business Pre-Plan.
+Great Presentations.
 Powerpoint has produced more bad design in its day that perhaps any other digital tool in history with the possible exception of Microsoft paint.

 In this post we’re going to address the epidemic of bad presentation design with ten super practical tips for designer better looking and more professional presentations.
 Along the way we’ll see a number of awesome slide designs from Note & Point along with some custom examples built by yours truly.
 Let’s get started!
 Also be sure to check out 10 Tips for Designing Presentations That Don’t Suck: Pt.2!

 In the past I’ve given some tips for handling meetings effectively, covering topics like: - How not to let your meeting go down a rat hole; - Dealing with the elephant in the room; - Dealing with skeletons in your closet; - How to make meetings discussions, not “pitches” - A tale of two pitches (I eventually invested in the first company that pitched)

 High-quality generators can create graphics or code or even layouts in a matter of seconds or minutes, things that might take an hour or more if done by hand.
 Online generator are those tools that help us to create those popular “XHTML valid” CSS banners, micro buttons or css website templates in seconds.
 In such cases online generators can be of great help which do the necessary job and some tools don’t have to be downloaded also.
 We all know that backgrounds play a crucial role in a design.